luacm/terminal-into/README.md

 terminal-into
 =============

-A Mac and Linux based tutorial for using built-in shell commands

 ## Introduction

-* TODO: Add explanation of why learning the command line is so important

 The terminal is a text-based way to control a computer.
 Because it was created early on in computing it can be unintuitive and a little daunting.
-However, it is a seriously powerful tool and is probably most widely used tool by computer science professionals.
+However, it is a seriously powerful tool and is widely used.

 Before we dive to much into this:
 * Make sure you are using a Mac or Linux computer (this guide doesn't apply to Windows)
 * Open a new terminal

 The focus here is to introduce navigation in a shell environment.
 (Note: shell, terminal, and console are used interchangably here)

+Now that you know you are in the right place, I want to give a one-line pitch as to why the terminal is an amazing tool that you should use daily.

 ## Basic Navigation